trajano/coding-standards/src/site/markdown/java-code-style.md

         "org.eclipse.wst.jsdt.core.prefs",
         "org.eclipse.wst.jsdt.ui.prefs", };

+This applies to super interfaces:

+    public class DtdResolver implements
+        EntityResolver,
+        ContentHandler {
+        ...
+    }

+This applies to `throws` declarations:

+    private TransformerHandler buildHandlerChain(
+        final SAXTransformerFactory tf,
+        final OutputStream outputStream)
+            throws IOException,
+            TransformerException {
+        ...
+    }

+### Position of operators when doing line breaks

+The position of operator characters short of `,` should be on the beginning of the wrapped line for example:

+    int foo = 1
+        + 2
+        + 3;

+This also applies in multi-catch

+    try {
+        ...
+    } catch (final SAXException
+        | IOException e) {
+        ...
+    }

 ### Exception to line break rules

 The exceptions to the line break rules are present to enable the developer